Skip to Content

-Mental Health in Focus: a profile of mental health and wellbeing in Greater Glasgow & Clyde
+Mental Health in Focus: a profile of mental health & wellbeing in Greater Glasgow & Clyde

 This report provides a comprehensive description of mental health in GG&C, using over 51 indicators of mental health, wellbeing and related contextual factors.
 Profiles for the six local authorities are presented, together with the smaller intermediate zones and neighbourhoods.
 Inequalities in mental health are explored, specifically across area deprivation, age and sex.